nononovia/Bakerai/README.md

 - ask to buy a cupcake for taste test haha
 - Ask to tell a joke

+## Limitation

+We designed the model to predict the probability of each word in the user input.
+However, allergy is a strange pattern.
+Normally, converstation people conduct will have both the word allergy and the item they are allgergic to.
+For example, "I am allergic to peanut."
+Therefore, our bot struggle to predict any user input with allergy.
+We tried to account for this problem by adding alot of pattern for allergy tag.
+However, the outcome is not very proisming.

+### Here is aexample of the problem I described:

 ### This is the official repository hosting the code which powers Bakerai.
 Feel free to take a look!

 # bye - made with ♥ for COSC 310 [Software Engineering]